 The actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 Examples include assumptions about retirement ages, inflation and the healthcare cost trend.
 The actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
-The required schedule of funding progress, presented as required supplementary information immediately following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.

 Additionally, calculations are based on the types of benefits provided under the terms of the plan at the time of each valuation.
 Actuarial calculations reflect a long-term perspective.